Kosmokleaner/DirectXShaderCompilerWiki/Wave-Intrinsics.md

 #### `<type> WaveActiveProduct( <type> expr)`

-Multiplies the values of \<expr\> together across all active lanes in the current wave and replicates it back to all active lanes.
+Multiplies the values of \<expr\> together across all active non-helper lanes in the current wave and replicates it back to all active non-helper lanes.
 The order of operations is undefined.

 #### `<int_type> WaveActiveBitAnd( <int_type> expr)`

-Returns the bitwise AND of all the values of \<expr\> across all active lanes in the current wave and replicates it back to all active lanes.
+Returns the bitwise AND of all the values of \<expr\> across all active non-helper lanes in the current wave and replicates it back to all active non-helper lanes.

 #### `<int_type> WaveActiveBitOr( <int_type> expr )`

-Returns the bitwise OR of all the values of \<expr\> across all active lanes in the current wave and replicates it back to all active lanes.
+Returns the bitwise OR of all the values of \<expr\> across all active non-helper lanes in the current wave and replicates it back to all active non-helper lanes.

 #### `<int_type> WaveActiveBitXor( <int_type> expr)`

-Returns the bitwise Exclusive OR of all the values of \<expr\> across all active lanes in the current wave and replicates it back to all active lanes.
+Returns the bitwise Exclusive OR of all the values of \<expr\> across all active non-helper lanes in the current wave and replicates it back to all active non-helper lanes.

 #### `<type> WaveActiveMin( <type> expr)`

-Computes minimum value of \<expr\> across all active lanes in the current wave and replicates it back to all active lanes.
+Computes minimum value of \<expr\> across all active non-helper lanes in the current wave and replicates it back to all active non-helper lanes.
 The order of operations is undefined.

 Example: